Plato

 .

-Zoology and botany were perhaps also taught.
+Zoology and botany were perhaps also taught there.

 According to Diogenes Laërtius, This Aristotle was the only one [...] to listen to Plato reading his treatise on the soul; all the other listeners left before the end